RocketChat/docs-old/resources/frequently-asked-questions/Cloud Faqs.md

 <details>

-<summary>I already canceled my workspace, but it is still in the “Cancelling” status and is accessible.
+<summary>I already canceled my workspace, but it is still in the ÃÂ¢ÃÂÃÂCancellingÃÂ¢ÃÂÃÂ status and is accessible.
 Why?</summary>

-Please note that in case you cancel your workspace in the middle of the billing period, it will be accessible and in the “Cancelling” status till the end of your billing period.
+Please note that in case you cancel your workspace in the middle of the billing period, it will be accessible and in the ÃÂ¢ÃÂÃÂCancellingÃÂ¢ÃÂÃÂ status till the end of your billing period.

 If, for example, you are charged on the 5th of every month and decide to cancel the subscription on the 20th of December or later - your workspace will be operational till the 5th of January (this way, we want to allow customers to use what they paid for).
-After this, it will stop running and switch to “Cancelled”.
+After this, it will stop running and switch to ÃÂ¢ÃÂÃÂCancelledÃÂ¢ÃÂÃÂ.

 </details>